Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Remote access software is is extremely useful for some companies and business-critical for others.

+IT administrators are familiar with remote access software, but it’s got a lot more use-cases these days.
 A customer service agent can simply log into a client’s computer and help them overcome technical questions.
 A sales rep can run a demo on a client’s device.

 #1 – Zoho Assist Review — The Best for Customer Support

 Zoho Assist is a web-based remote support solution for businesses.
 It’s the best way to provide your customers with support through on-demand remote access.

 The software also has the capability to manage unattended access sessions for in-house devices on PCs, laptops, servers, and mobile devices.

 Zoho Assist is trusted by businesses across a wide range of industries.
 Whether your company is large or small, this software can accommodate your needs.